Last modified: March 23, 2026

 Step-by-step:

-I. Add an intercept term:
+I. Add an intercept term (column of ones):

 Thus, the fitted line is: